JustinaSokolova/rsschool-cv/cv.md

 My acquaintance with frontend development happened about a year ago.
 And from the first steps I really fell in love with it.
 I really like to make up websites and immediately see the result.
 I have also always loved solving logic tasks, and I am very inspired by working in a team.

-At first I studied by myself, using textbooks and available information from the Internet.
-When that wasn't enough, I went to study at the GeekBrains online University at the Frontend Development department.
-After six months of studying, I wanted to expand my skills in JavaScript practice.
-And by a lucky chance I came across the RS School.

 My immediate goals are to deepen and consolidate my knowledge in this area and get a job in the second half of 2022.
 And in the future I plan to realize my full potential in this profession.

 ---